evidentlyai/evidently/docs/book/examples/cookbook_llm_judge.md

 In this tutorial, we'll show you how to build an evaluator for a LLM system's outputs using another LLM as the judge.
 This lets you automatically assess the quality of your system's responses based on your custom criteria.

+{% hint style="info" %}
+**You can also create LLM judges using no code**.
+This tutorial shows an open-source workflow that you can run locally using the Evidently Python library.
+You can also create and run LLM judges on the platform using [no-code interface](../evaluations/no_code_evals.md).
+{% endhint %}

 We'll explore two ways to use an LLM as a judge:
 * **Reference-based**.
 Compare new responses against a reference.
 This is for regression testing workflows or whenever you have a "ground truth" or approved responses to compare against.
 * **Open-ended**.
 Evaluate responses based on custom criteria, which helps evaluate new outputs when there's no reference available.